St Wilfrid's Church

 St Wilfrid’s Church

-The church continues to be the sole, local Parish Church for the people of Grappenhall, as it has been for nearly 900 years.
+The church continues to be the sole, local Parish Church for the people of Grappenhall, as it has been for 900 years.
 Perhaps it’s greatest cultural and religious significance is this record of continual service to local people.
-In 1086 Grappenhall was waste, but the Normans were enthusiastic church builders, and early in the next century, local masons were commissioned to create a small stone church which today forms the foundation of the present, mostly 16th century, building.
+In 1086 Grappenhall was waste, but the Normans were enthusiastic church builders, and early in the next century, probably 1120, local masons were commissioned to create a small stone church which today forms the foundation of the present, mostly 16th century, building.

 The church has a plaque with a continuous record of Rectors of Grappenhall going back to Robert of Gropenhale, who witnessed a charter in 1189.
 Throughout the turmoil of the reformation, civil war and then the 20th century aerial bombing that hit much of the Mersey valley, Grappenhall people have treasured their church and protected it’s artefacts.
 Today, babies can be christened in the Norman font, which was saved from destruction by being buried during the reformation.